 Since then I’ve combined editorial skills with technology to design and build custom e-commerce stores, contribute commentary to The Guardian, demystify Greek bureaucracy to enable the dreams of others at my website, consult on best-selling books from Rodale and HarperCollins, and write a travel guide.

-At conferences in Europe, Asia and the United States, I give documentation workshops and speak publicly on remote work, nomadic travel and productivity with the intention of sharing knowledge and raising visibility for women and people of color in tech.
-And in 2019 I was co-organizer of WordCamp Europe, the biggest WordPress event in the world that set new records for attendance, social media engagement, and micro-sponsor ticket sales .
+At conferences in Europe, Asia and the United States, I give e-commerce and documentation workshops and speak publicly on remote work, nomadic travel and productivity with the intention of sharing knowledge and raising visibility for women and people of color in tech.
+And in 2019 I was co-organizer of WordCamp Europe, the biggest WordPress event in the world that set new records for attendance, social media engagement and micro-sponsor ticket sales.

 In my free time, I surf badly, cook for friends, take muscle cars on road trips and support worthy causes to honor where I’m from and the people who shaped me.